rsekman/ddb_ows/README.md

 On, e.g., ext3, though, this may not be what you want.
 You can mogrify your format with string replacing functions, but the best solution is probably to retag your files using consistent capitalisation.

+## Sorting

+Many portable music players do not sort filesystem entries in any way, going entirely by directory entry order in the filesystem.
+As you add tracks or move them between playlists, or even just as a result of multithreading, this may increasingly diverge from what you want.
+If your target filesystem is FAT the `[fatsort](https://fatsort.sourceforge.io/)` tool addresses precisely this problem.
+Run `fatsort` on the target filesystem after each sync.

 ## License

 GPL 3